Contact Us Today (424) 372-3112

 We might be able to make an argument there is insufficient evidence of reckless driving.

-Perhaps an over aggressive prosecutor is attempting to turn a misdemeanor evading police to a felony crime, but the evidence simply doesn't support the allegations.
+Perhaps an overly aggressive prosecutor is attempting to turn a misdemeanor, evading police, into a felony, but the evidence simply doesn't support the allegations.

 Perhaps we can prove your manner of driving was not a high risk of safety to other people.